mohammadreza-ashouri/Haskell-portScanner/README.md

 ghc -o portscanner PortScanner.hs
 ```

-Run the compiled binary, and follow the on-screen prompts to input the target IP address and port range:
+Run the compiled binary and follow the on-screen prompts to input the target IP address and port range:

 ```bash
 ./portscanner